YellowSharkMT/Fabric-GitDeploy/README.md

 ##Available tasks:

-    db       Copies the database from one server to another, essentially an export/import. (src: prod, dest: local) deploy   [COMMON] Deploys your local code to a remote server. (dest: prod, branch: master, dest_branch: master) dump     Dumps a database, then downloads it to `backup/` folder.
-Useful for performing back-ups. (src: prod, fetch_dump: True) restart  Restarts the PHP-FPM & Varnish services. (dest) rsync    Synchronizes the unversioned folders from one environment to another. (src: prod, dest: local) sync     [COMMON] Synchronizes the database and un-versioned files from one environment to another. (src: prod, dest: local) test     Tests connection to a specified host. (env)
+    db         Copies the database from one server to another, essentially an export/import. (src: prod, dest: local) deploy     Deploys your local code to a remote server. (dest: prod, branch: master, dest_branch: master) dump       Dumps a database, then downloads it to `backup/` folder.
+Useful for performing back-ups. (src: prod, fetch_dump: True) provision  NOT RECOMMENDED - Provisions web root & archive folders, as well as git repo. restart    Executes any commands defined in the APP_RESTART_COMMANDS config value. rsync      Synchronizes the unversioned folders from one environment to another. (src: prod, dest: local) sync       Synchronizes the database and un-versioned files from one environment to another. (src: prod, dest: local) test       Tests connection to a specified host. (dest: prod) upgrade    Upgrades the Fabric-GitDeploy package.

 ##Information on tasks: